|

 I'm talking about yesterday.
 How many people do you think died in Iraq yesterday as a result of bomb attacks?
 In Afghanistan?
 Syria?
 People are dying because of acts like this in those places nearly every day, and they don't get a fraction of the coverage Boston has been receiving.

-Quote ="SaintsFan"I suppose if it had been the London Marathon at which bombs had exploded, you wouldn't want it to get any coverage either, yes?
+Quote SaintsFan="SaintsFan"I suppose if it had been the London Marathon at which bombs had exploded, you wouldn't want it to get any coverage either, yes?
 After all, London isn't Iraq, Afghanistan or Syria either.'"

 I suppose you missed the bit where I said: